 The Rheumatology Fellowship Program is designed to provide a comprehensive experience for persons interested in careers in academic and clinical rheumatology.

-Clinical training requirements are met in the first two years of fellowship.
+Clinical training requirements are met in the first two years of the Fellowship Program.
 Fellows are strongly encouraged to participate in more substantial basic or clinical research projects that will involve additional years of training.
 The Rheumatic Diseases Division offers continuing learning and training opportunities.

 We provide clinical training in outpatient clinics and inpatient consultation services at William P. Clements University Hospital, Parkland Health & Hospital System, Zale Lipshy University Hospital, and the Dallas Veterans Affairs Medical Center.
 In addition to hands-on clinical experience, trainees attend a number of formal teaching conferences on various aspects of rheumatic diseases.
 Training in musculoskeletal ultrasound is an important part of the fellowship and available to all trainees.